toxdes/testiny-web/README.md

 # [Visit Development Preview](https://testiny.vercel.app)
 If you are not able to login/signup, it means the free-tier dynos of heroku have been run out.
+So, [backend](https://github.com/toxdes/testiny-backend) will be inactive.
 If that's the case, you could either test this all locally, or wait for the next month's free credits.
 Apologies for the inconvenience.

 # Introduction

 Hello!

 Testiny is a mock tests platform where individual users can create exams, even conduct these exams online with selected students and publish results/ranks along with healthy discussions of the problems.

+[Frontend](#tech-stack) is written in React, and [backend](https://github.com/toxdes/testiny-backend#tech-stack) is written in NodeJS.

 To know current state of things,